nofutur/nofutur.github.io/about.md

 I am a graduate student in the **Evolutionary Genomics Group** at [Center for Genomic Regulation](www.crg.eu) in Barcelona, Spain.

+#### Research

 I am broadly interested in understanding the role of epistasis in short- and long-term evolution.
+Current research projects include:

+* Functional interchangeability between alternative splicing and gene duplication
+* Ohno's gene duplication model under compensatory evolution framework